chriswhong/nyc-boundary-mask-geojson/README.md

 # NYC Boundary Mask GeoJSON

 `nyc_tiles.geojson` is a GeoJSON Polygon that covers the entire planet with an NYC-shaped hole cut out of it.
-This is useful for **masking** or subduing areas outside of New York City when building web maps that feature NYC-specific basemap content — for example, rendering a semi-transparent fill over everything except the five boroughs.
+This is useful for **masking** or subduing areas outside of New York City when building web maps that feature NYC-specific data overlays — for example, rendering a semi-transparent fill over everything except the five boroughs.

 ## How it works